myzain1337/bitwarden-passwordless-java-example/README.md

 JDK 17 or newer is required to run the application.

 1. Get your own API keys here: https://admin.passwordless.dev/signup
-2. Change the value of the `passwordless.api.private-key` in [application.properties](src/main/resources/application.properties) with your API Private Key.
+2. Change the value of the `passwordless.api.public-key` and `passwordless.api.private-key`
+   in [application.properties](src/main/resources/application.properties) with your API Public and Private Key.
 3. (optional) In case of self-hosting, change the value of the `passwordless.api.url` with the base url where your *Passwordless API* instance is running.
-3. Start the application
+4. Start the application

 ```shell
 ./mvnw spring-boot:run
 ```

-4. The application will now listen on port `8080` e.g. http://localhost:8080, where you can *Sign In* and *Register* users within your Application.
+5. The application will now listen on port `8080` e.g. http://localhost:8080, where you can *Sign In* and *Register* users within your Application.

 [passwordless-java-sdk]:https://github.com/passwordless/passwordless-java-